blake2703/FOO/README.md

-## README.md for The Flaws of Others: An LLM-driven Framework for Scientific Knowledge Production
+## README.md for manuscript "*The Flaws of Others: An LLM-driven Framework for Scientific Knowledge Production*"

 ### Overview